 • Anything that shows their claim is not valid

-Use these N244 guidance notes (pdf) for more help filling out the N244 form.
+Use the N244 Notes for guidance (pdf) for more help filling out the N244 form.

 worried woman reading paperwork